 Kentucky Sickle Cell Disease Detection Act of 1972 - KRS 402.310-340

 The Secretary for Health and Family Services was responsible for adopting the rules and regulations for the administration and enforcement of the law.
-The testing was to be confidential and the sample was to be sent to the Division of Laboratory Services, State Department of Health, or to an approved laboratory.
-As with other couples applying for marriage, the sample would also be tested for any other genetically transmitted disease that affected hemoglobin.
-If both members of the couple tested positive, then they were to receive genetic counseling from a doctor or to be referred to the Department of Health or an approved agency.
+The testing was to be confidential, and the sample was to be sent to the Division of Laboratory Services, State Department of Health, or to an approved laboratory.
+As with other couples applying for marriage, the sample would also be tested for any other genetically-transmitted diseases that would be reflected in hemoglobin.
+If both members of the couple tested positive, they were to receive genetic counseling from a doctor or be referred to the Department of Health or an approved agency.
 Applicants could not be denied a marriage license due to the test results.

 Dr. Maurice Rabb, a member of the National NAACP, and others were opposed to the law.
 Dr. Rabb was appeared at the hearing held by the Kentucky Board of Health in January 1973 to voice his concern that the new law was targeted at one group of people when all people should be tested.
 Lyman T. Johnson was also present at the meeting, questioning whether the new law was an infringement on the rights of African Americans.